Fricassee is a Greek recipe made with pork, lamb or chicken, with lots of lettuce, aromatic herbs and the traditional

-- Cut the meat into medium portions, wash and strain.
+- Cut the meat into medium portions, wash and drain.

-- Wash and cut the lettuce into 3 cm (1-inch) pieces, which boil for 5 minutes and then strain.
+- Wash and cut the lettuce into 3 cm (1-inch) pieces, which boil for 5 minutes and then drain.

-- Heat the olive oil in a saucepan and sauté the meat on both sides.
+- Heat the olive oil in a skillet and sauté the meat on both sides.